 - What is the best way to communicate with these audiences?

 SSHRC encourages its funding recipients to disseminate research knowledge in both official languages, whenever feasible and/or appropriate.
+SSHRC further encourages researchers to publish their results in the language of the community where the research takes place, especially in the case of Indigenous languages.

 Outcomes and impacts